Cadasta/cadasta-docs/en/01-gettingstarted.md

 1. **[Create your new account](#createnewaccount)** by clicking **register** and entering your name, email, and a few other key pieces of information.

 2. Next, you need to be added to an organization.
+To do this, contact your organization's administrator to add you as an organization member.
+Note that you can be added to multiple organizations in the Cadasta sytem.

-If your organization already exists in the Cadasta Platform, contact the organization's administrator add you.
-If it doesn't exist yet, you can **[create your organization](02-organizations.md)** by selecting the **Organizations** button and then **Add**.
+    * If you're going to be the administrator of a new organization in Cadasta, you can **[create your organization](02-organizations.md)** by selecting the **Organizations** button and then **Add**.
 You'll be asked to enter some basic information about your organization and save it.
 The person who creates an organization becomes the organization's administrator.
+Note that most users will not create their own organizations; instead they will be added to one.

 3. The next thing you need to do is **[create your first project](03-projects.md).** As part of the project creation process, you'll be asked to upload a questionnaire, which creates the structure for your location data collection.
 If you don't have one of your own, you can use either this [minimal questionnaire](assets/Minimum_cadasta_questionnaire_0.2.xlsx) or this [standard questionnaire](assets/standard_cadasta_questionnaire_0.2.xlsx).
 You'll also need to add project members, project locations, and project resources as needed.